nixworks/public/news/2013/11/26/README.md

 ##### Chancellor of the Exchequer
 ### [The U.K. Chancellor of the Exchequer asks the Bank of England whether it needs more power.
 The central bank's Financial Policy Committee will study the question. ](/news/2013/11/26/the-u-k-chancellor-of-the-exchequer-asks-the-bank-of-england-whether-it-needs-more-power-the-central-bank-s-financial-policy-committee-wil.md)
-_Context: Bank of England, Chancellor of the Exchequer_
+_Context: Chancellor of the Exchequer, Bank of England_

 ##### Ford Motor Company
 ### [Ford recalls 140,000 Escape model cars from the United States and an additional 21,000 from other nations after 13 engine fires were reported. ](/news/2013/11/26/ford-recalls-140-000-escape-model-cars-from-the-united-states-and-an-additional-21-000-from-other-nations-after-13-engine-fires-were-reporte.md)